 Most Moodle courses have a built-in announcements tool called the News Forum where...

-This page explains how to log in to Moodle and find your courses, with troubleshooting tips for students and instructors.
+This page explains how to log in to Moodle and find your courses, with troubleshooting tips for students, instructors, and TAs.

 Log in to Moodle